 Distributions to Beneficiaries

-• The financial needs and situations of the beneficiaries
+- The financial needs and personal circumstances of each beneficiary

 Periodic Reviews of the Trust